-We have designed this website with features that make it easier to use by everyone, including those with visual, auditory, physical, speech, cognitive, or neurological disabilities.
-We aim to reach the level "AA" of the Web Content Accessibility Guidelines (WCAG).
-These are the international standard for accessible websites and content.
+We aim to meet the AA level of the Web Content Accessibility Guidelines (WCAG).
+This is the international standard for accessible websites and content.

 How accessible is this website?

-We know some parts of this website are not fully accessible and these include:
+We know some content on this website is not fully accessible and this includes: